chasecoppersmith/data_analytics_portfolio/README.md

 various time frames.
 These tasks are briefly outlined below:

 **-Read in the data from various sources.**
-**-Format data into useable format.
+**- Format data into useable format.
 Correct date column formats, re-format and rename columns, aggregate where needed, remove missing values.**
-**-Join data togther based on primary key (date).**
+**- Join data togther based on primary key (date).**
-**-Create lagged versions of each numeric column in data frame**
+**- Create lagged versions of each numeric column in data frame**